Quality Selection in Two-Sided Markets: A Constrained Price Discrimination Approach: Introduction

-Similar to the Bayesian persuasion literature, we reformulate the platform's optimization problem in order to simplify the analysis.
+In this paper we focus on the amount of information about the sellers’ quality that a two-sided market platform should share with buyers.
+Similar to the Bayesian persuasion literature, we reformulate the platform's optimization problem.
 In the Bayesian persuasion literature, it can be shown that the platform's (sender) payoffs are determined by the receivers' posterior beliefs.
 The standard approach is to optimize over these posterior beliefs instead of over information structures.
 This approach leads, at least in some cases, to sharp characterizations of the optimal information disclosure policy (see, e.g., \cite{aumann1966game} and \cite{kamenica2011bayesian}).
-In our setting, we can show that the platform's payoffs are determined by the buyers' (i.e., the receivers) equilibrium posterior quality means and by the equilibrium prices.
+In our setting, the platform's payoffs are determined by the buyers' (i.e., the receivers) equilibrium posterior quality means and by the equilibrium prices.
 Our approach is to optimize jointly over posterior means and prices, and thus, we transform the information disclosure problem to a price discrimination problem.
-This approach leads to sharp characterizations of the optimal information structure under certain conditions.
+Similar transformations in different settings were observed in previous literature (for example, \cite{drakopoulos2018persuading} and \cite{lingenbrink2018signaling} study the gains from personalized information provision and provide similar observations).
+In our setting, the transformation to price discrimination is beneficial mainly because it allows one to capture many different two-sided market models and market arrangements.
+We discuss in Section \ref{Subsec:ImbalancesModel1} market arrangements where our transformation to a constrained price discrimination problem and the results we obtain using it fail.

+Our information disclosure problem is, in principle, under the umbrella of Bayesian Persuasion problems with a continuum of receivers, however, existing results do not apply to our setting.
+The conditions we provide that imply the optimality of a simple information structure where the platform bans certain sellers from the platform while not distinguishing between participating sellers inherently relate to the receivers types' distribution (their valuations in our setting), the receivers' utility functions, and to the structure of the total supply and the total demand in the specific two-sided market that is being studied.
+In particular, the optimal information structure depends on demand elasticities that relate to the buyers valuations' distribution and on the constraint set that depends on the two-sided market model being studied.

 \textbf{Nonlinear pricing}.
 Nonlinear pricing schemes are widely studied in the economics and management science literature (see \cite{wilson1993nonlinear} for a textbook treatment).
-The price discrimination problem that we consider in this paper is closest to the classical second-degree price discrimination problem \citep{mussa1978monopoly} and \citep{maskin1984monopoly}.
+The price discrimination problem that we consider in this paper is closest to the classical second-degree price discrimination problem , cf.~\citet{mussa1978monopoly} and \citet{maskin1984monopoly}.